 What if I decide not obtain a LIM?

-Please refer to our initial Letter of Engagement, which sets out the possible consequences of not obtaining a LIM.
+Please refer to my initial Letter of Engagement, which sets out the possible consequences of not obtaining a LIM.

 Who arranges and reviews the Builder’s Report?

 Again, you are responsible for arranging and reviewing the Builder’s Report.
 Should any issues arise, I will discuss your options with you.
 If you intend on nominating another entity as the purchaser, the Builder’s report should be addressed to that entity.
 This will allow the purchasing entity to rely on the report findings should weathertight or other issues arise after settlement.

 You are responsible for arranging insurance from the settlement date.
 If the property was purchased at mortgagee sale, you are responsible for arranging insurance from the date of confirmation of the conditions.
 You should obtain confirmation from an insurance company that you can insure the property prior to confirming any of the conditions.
 Some insurance companies may require an electrical inspection to be carried out before they will agree to insure the property, particularly for older properties.

 When do I pay the deposit?